 Health Services provides care for acute illnesses and injuries and chronic medical problems in a timely manner for students.
 Patients receive follow-up care, education and referrals as needed.

 Specialty clinics serve patients with specific medical needs.
 Individual patient utilization can range from a single consultation to continuous medical treatment.
-These subspecialties warrant practitioners with advanced medical credentials.

 Quality patient information, workshops, and outreach programs for the entire student population.
 Provide information on current topics of interest, in order to build a healthy UB community.